Manuscript. “A work written by hand” informs Glaister, synonymous with “holograph.” Or, as is often abbreviated, Ms.

 Amergin the White Stag

 Sven Berlin was a poet, a painter, a sculptor, a dancer and a writer.
 His 1962 roman-a-clef novel The Dark Monarch was written with the prime motive of venting his anger over the hypocrisies of an over-close and competitive art St. Ives art colony.
-It was not well received by his fellow art colony members, who all too Amergin_White_Stageasily recognized themselves within the pages.
+It was not well received by his fellow art colony members, who all too easily recognized themselves within the pages.
 The book was withdrawn after four successful libel actions.

 Contrary to what some writers report, Berlin did not abandon the genre of fiction following the unpleasantness that The Dark Monarch brought.
 In 1964 he published his novel Jonah’s Dream: A Meditation on Fishing, a volume full of Berlin’s accomplished and sensitive vignettes of fish and fishermen, and in 1971, his knowledge of the gypsy counter-culture emerged in his novel Dromengo: Man of the Road.
 It would be a full seven years before Amergin appeared.
 The story is a mystical fable of encounters between a man, a woman, and a stag in “The Great Forest in the South.”